 Your site wrongly attributes Bloomfield Hills Country Club as a Tom Bendelow design.
 Although he originally did design the course in 1909, the club bought 50 more acres in 1913 at the instruction of Harry S. Colt and he designed and rerouted the entire course.
 BHCC is only pure Colt design remaining in the USA, as after WWI he partnered with Alison and McKenzie and they designed many other USA courses.
 But before WWI Colt was on his own and he designed BHCC while traveling from Old Elm in Highland Park, Illinois to Pine Valley in New Jersey where he assisted George Crump in laying out that world famous course.
 So Bloomfield Hills Country Club, as is very clear in the club minutes, was a solo Colt design, and although Donald Ross was brought in later to redesign the course, the work was never even started, just the design was done by Ross and locked in the club's safe never to be implemented.
 I hope this clears up the Tom Bendelow misnomer at BHCC.
 John Quay

-Given that Tom Bendelow did originally design the course at Bloomfield Hills, why is our attribution incorrect?
-Maybe you can shed further light on the original Bendelow routing in relation to the current routing?
+Given that Tom Bendelow did design the original course at Bloomfield Hills, why is our attribution incorrect?
 Almost always some fragment (a green site or a hole) is left over from an original design.